kyma-project/website/content/blog-posts/2022-09-25-observability-strategy/index.md

   - "/blog/observability-strategy"
 ---

-I’m part of the Kyma team working on the Observability feature, and I’ve seen the Kyma project evolving over time into a runtime that provides Kubernetes building blocks with enterprise-grade quality.
+I’m part of the Kyma team working on the Observability feature, and I’ve seen the Kyma project evolve over time from an extensibility framework with "batteries included" into a runtime that provides Kubernetes building blocks with enterprise-grade quality.
 In this blog post, I want to show you how this evolution is going to apply to Kyma’s observability features.

 Up until now, we have been providing an out-of-the box in-cluster Observability stack that gets you started really quickly.
 It’s quite feature-rich, but if you look a little bit closer, it doesn’t qualify for enterprise-grade qualities.